jizusun/jizusun.github.io/_posts/2018-05-17-software-testing-anti-patterns.markdown

 In summary, design your tests with the same detail that you design the main feature code.

-### Anti-Pattern 10 - Not converting production bugs to tests
+### Anti-Pattern 10 - Not converting production bugs to tests 反模式10 - 没有把生产环境的 bug 转化为测试

 One of the goals of testing is to catch regressions.
 As we have seen in [antipattern 4](#anti-pattern-4---testing-the-wrong-functionality), most applications have a “critical” code part where the majority of bugs appear.
 When you fix a bug you need to make sure that it doesn’t happen again.
 One of the best ways to enforce this is to write a test for the fix (either unit or integration or both).